tahmid-kazi/BLT/README.md

 - Search Raspberry Pi Pico in the Extensions tab.
 Look for the one published by Raspberry Pi Foundation
 - Install it
 - Once installed, close VSCode and git clone my repo
+- Specifically, open the blink folder (not the BLT folder) in VSCode.
+This is important because the Rapberry Pi Pico VSCode build environment is set up in this manner and this will enable you to compile and run the code successfully.
 - Use the Raspberry Pi Pico Extension (in your VSCode toolbar to your left) to compile and run the code
 - P.S. in order to upload code to the RP2040, you need to be holding the BOOTSEL button down WHILE you plug it in in order for it to boot into Mass Storage Mode in order for you to upload code to it.